jankoczanik/word-game/README.md

 ## Features:

-- Play against an AI bot with basic decision-making for rerolling and scoring
+- Interactive gameplay against an AI bot
-- Implements all standard Yahtzee scoring categories, including full house, straights, and yahtzee.
-- Displays a dynamic scorecard and dice rolls in the console
+- Uses a dictionary of english words to validate moves
+- Implements AI decision-making using the Minimax algorithm

 ## How to Play:

+- The game starts with the user entering any **lowercase** letter.
+- The computer chooses a letter to append to the current word.
-- The game consists of 13 turns for both the player and the AI bot
+- The game ends when either the player or the computer is unable to add another letter to form a valid English word.

-- On each turn, the player rolls 5 dice and can choose which dice to reroll up to 2 times
-- After rolling, the user enters a number corresponding to the category they are scoring
-- After all turns, the grand totals are displayed and player with higher score wins
+### Example:

+You: a\
+Bot: p\
+You: p\
+Bot: l\
+You: e\
+Bot: s

+You are unable to add any more letters while keeping it a valid English word, so you **lose**.

 ## Requirements: